LucasDelfino92/morrowindsharp/moddingmw.md

 The following plugins will conflict with each other.
 [Follow the instructions here on how to delete records using TESAME.](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame)

-- Delete the following records from **Ownership Overhaul.esp** for compatibility with **Morrowind Anti-Cheese.esp**:
-    - Cell **Seyda Neen, Census and Excise Office**
-    - This ensures Morrowind Anti-Cheese's changes to the Limeware Platter aren't modified by Ownership Overhaul.
 - Delete the following records from **Yet Another Guard Diversity - Regular.esp** for compatibility with **Morrowind Anti-Cheese.esp**:
     - Cell **Balmora, Eastern Guard Tower**
     - This ensures there aren't new instances of guards in the Eastern Guard Tower.
-- Delete the following records from **Morrowind Anti-Cheese.esp** for compatibility with **tribunal rebalance.esp**:
-    - NPC **King Hlaalu Helseth**
-    - NPC **barenziah**
-    - This ensures Tribunal Rebalance's changes to these NPCs aren't modified by Morrowind Anti-Cheese.

 ### ADJUSTING YOUR LOAD ORDER